-One item noted by the Mayo clinic is that individuals with decreased kidney function should speak to their doctor before consuming creatine.
+One item noted by the Mayo clinic is that individuals with decreased kidney function or a related health condition should speak to their doctor before consuming creatine.
 More research must be done regarding its use in individuals with decreased kidney function so it is better to play it safe in this case.

 Outside of that the Mayo clinic a possible interaction between creatine and caffeine.
 Combining the two, will decrease the effectiveness of both.

-One common misconception is that creatine may cause dehydration and cramps, however, research does not support this.
+One common misconception is that it may cause dehydration and cramps, however, research does not support this.
 It actually has been shown to reduce cramps and dehydration during endurance exercise in high heat.

 Like this article?
 Check out our others here!